bitdust-io/p2p-app/README.md

-# BitDust User App
+# BitDust p2p-app

-BitDust user App written in Python using Kivy framework
+This is BitDust Application written in Python using Kivy framework.

+### Install and run inside development environment

 At first clone the files locally and change to the repository folder: